ambv/flake8-mypy/README.md

 # ensure all execution paths are returning
 warn_no_return=True

-# lint-style cleanliness for typing
+# lint-style cleanliness for typing needs to be disabled; returns more errors
-warn_redundant_casts=True
-warn_unused_ignores=True
+# than the full run.
+warn_redundant_casts=False
+warn_unused_ignores=False

-# The following are off by default.
-Flip them on if you feel
+# The following are off by default since they're too noisy.
-# adventurous.
+# Flip them on if you feel adventurous.
 disallow_untyped_defs=False
 check_untyped_defs=False
 ```